vasiliadi/ai-summarizer-telegram-bot/README.md

 Many websites have protections against bots, and some content requires JavaScript to be rendered for visibility.
 To enable JavaScript rendering, I am using [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/), which requires the Chrome browser and ChromeDriver to be installed on the operating system.

+`Selenium WebDriver` supports only proxy without authorization.
+For authorized access, use a local proxy server such as [tinyproxy](https://github.com/tinyproxy/tinyproxy) or [pproxy](https://github.com/qwj/python-proxy), or any other proxy server.

 Another approach (by default) is to use a special proxy.
 This approach requiring special proxy (`WEB_SCRAPE_PROXY`) solutions for web scraping, such as [ScrapingBee](https://www.scrapingbee.com/), [ScrapingAnt](https://scrapingant.com/), [WebScrapingAPI](https://www.webscrapingapi.com/), [scraperapi](https://www.scraperapi.com/), or others.

 ## Docs